On the differentials of the Hochschild-Kostant-Rosenberg spectral sequence: The Atiyah class for prestacks

 \subsection{Cotangent complex}

 We first recall Lurie's treatment of the cotangent complex of a morphism of prestacks \cite[§17.2]{Lurie-SAG}.
 The cotangent complex will represent the functor of derivations.
-A derivation of an animated ring $R$ into an $R$-module $M$ will be a section of the projection $R \oplus M \to R$, where $R \oplus M$ is the square-zero extension.
-However, this square-zero extension of animated rings only makes sense if $M$ is a connective module; in the stacky setting one must work around this.
+A derivation of an animated ring \(R\) into a connective \(R\)-module \(M\) will be a section of the projection \(R \oplus M \to R\), where \(R \oplus M\) is the square-zero extension.